MistyCommunity/Documentation/src/content/docs/skills/local-skill-architecture.md

 ```

 ### Code File
 The `.js` code file contains the running code for your on-robot skill.
-A valid JavaScript code file can be even simpler than a corresponding JSON `meta` file.
+A valid JavaScript code file can be even shorter than a corresponding JSON `meta` file.
 Here’s an example of a complete, very simple code file for an on-robot skill:

 ```js
 misty.Debug("Hello, World!");